-Alternative Fuels and Renewable Electricity Generation Targets reductions in the consumption of non-renewable energy sources and achievement of legally binding renewable energy targets.
+Alternative Fuels and Renewable Electricity Generation Targets

+The use of alternative fuels, including electricity, forms a significant part of government policy to reduce transport emissions.
+The Plan facilitates a mode shift away from the private car to public transport, walking and cycling and provisions relating to electric vehicles.
+This will contribute towards reductions in the consumption of non-renewable energy sources and the achievement of legally binding renewable energy targets.
 The overall target for Ireland in Directive 2009/28/EC was 16% share of renewable energy in Gross Final Consumption (GFC) by 2020.
 Under the Directive (2009/28/EC), Ireland was obliged to deliver 10% of transport energy by renewable sources by 2020.
-SEAI's 2020 publication Renewable Energy in Ireland Report includes the most recent assessment of Ireland's progress towards renewable energy targets up to 2018.
-This Report identifies that 7.2% of energy consumed in road and rail transport in 2018 was from renewable sources.
+SEAI's 2021 publication Energy in Ireland Report identifies that Ireland succeeded against its EU 2020 renewable energy target for transport not including aviation (10.2% vs. 10%).